 Northeast Alabama Community College (NACC) recognizes distance education as a delivery system for instruction.
 Distance education is defined as a formal educational process in which the majority of the instruction (interaction between students and instructors and among students) in a course occurs when students and instructors are not in the same place.
 The goal of these courses is to help fulfill the NACC mission of providing available, accessible, and affordable courses for transfer and career programs for students.

-All of the present policies that apply to on-campus or "traditional classroom" education will apply to the area of distance education.
-This includes admission, prerequisites, grade requirements, complaint processes, etc.
+All of the present policies that apply to oncampus or "traditional classroom" education will apply to the area of distance education.
+This includes admission, prerequisites, grade requirements, etc.

-- 1. Distance education courses must be of the same quality and rigor as those presented on campus as demonstrated through the following procedures: - Application with the accompanying course syllabi provided to the division director for review and approval by the Curriculum Committee and Dean of Instruction prior to course implementation;
+- 1. Distance education courses must be of the same quality and rigor as those presented on campus, as demonstrated through the following procedures: - a.
+Application with the accompanying course syllabi provided to the division director or program coordinator for review and approval by the Curriculum Committee and Dean of Instruction prior to course implementation.

-- Submission of scheduled student learning outcomes reports to supervisors for review; - Review by the Curriculum Committee of annual institutional effectiveness reports, including reports relating to course evaluations and the comparability of distance education and traditional courses. - 2.
-Instructors must demonstrate how student work is monitored to assure integrity through the following procedures: - Each instructor or an approved proctor with administer at least one significant oncampus examination or assignment per course OR (2) require at least one significant examination per course be completed by the student through the LMS online monitoring system, Respondus Monitor.
-The choice of completing the examination or assignment on campus or through Respondus Monitor shall be at the discretion of each student. - Each instructor will require students to present a formal ID prior to all video monitored test or proctored test. - Each student will be required to use a unique user name and password to access the course management system and other online instructional interfaces - The date(s) of any required online conference/meetings or on campus meeting (if any) must be announced to students at the beginning of the semester - 3.
-Distance education instructors must support continued communication with and amongst students by: - incorporating into the course a discussion board or other shared communication tool whereby students and the instructor have the opportunity to regularly communicate; - sending emails to students in order to encourage course progress, make announcements regarding the coursework, etc. - 4.
-Appropriate library/learning resources are made easily accessible for distance education students through access points within the course management system (Canvas) and through the Library and Learning Resources Center web page. - 5.
+- All general education courses must use Alabama Community College-approved course syllabi and course learning outcomes if established. - Review by the Curriculum Committee of annual institutional effectiveness reports, including reports relating to course evaluations and the comparability of distance education and traditional courses. - Instructors must demonstrate how student work is monitored to assure integrity through the following procedures: - a.
+Each instructor or an approved proctor will (1) administer at least one significant on-campus examination or assignment per course OR (2) require at least one significant examination per course to be completed by the student through the LMS online monitoring system, Proctorio.
+The choice of completing the examination or assignment on campus with the instructor, in the Technology Learning Center, or online through Proctorio shall be at the discretion of each student. - Each instructor will require students to present a formal ID (NACC-issued student identification or state-issued driver's license/ identification card) before all video-monitored or proctored tests. - c.
+Each student will be required to use a unique username and password to access the course management system and other online instructional interfaces.
+The date(s) of any required online conference/meetings or oncampus meetings (if any) must be announced to students at the beginning of the semester. - 3.
+Distance education instructors must support continued communication with and amongst students by: - Incorporating into the course a discussion board or other shared communication tool whereby students and the instructor have the opportunity to communicate regularly. - Sending emails to students in order to encourage course progress, make announcements regarding the coursework, etc. - Appropriate library/learning resources are made easily accessible for distance education students through access points within the course management system (Canvas) and through the Library and Learning Resources Center web page. - 5.
 Student services must be easily accessible and relative to distance education students.
 Access to such services is provided within the course management system and through the Distance Education and Student Services web pages. - 6.
-Faculty approved to teach distance education must meet the following requirements: - Completion of an orientation to distance education instruction session through the NACC Technology Learning Center prior to teaching a distance education course.
+Faculty approved to teach distance education must meet the following requirements: - a.
+Completion of an orientation to distance education instruction session through the NACC Technology Learning Center prior to teaching a distance education course.